shivpatel0812/Building_Cap_Track/README.md

 ## Key System Components
 - **Raspberry Pi 5**: Collects video data from attached cameras and performs initial object detection.
 - **YOLOv8 Model**: Detects people entering and exiting the buildings.
-- **Azure Blob Storage**: Stores processed data for further cloud-based processing.
+- **AWS S3**: Stores processed data for further cloud-based processing.
-- **Azure Functions**: Automatically cleans and processes data when it is uploaded to the cloud.
+- **AWS Lambdas**: Automatically cleans and processes data when it is uploaded to the cloud.
 - **MongoDB**: Stores and manages the results for efficient access by the front-end applications.

 ---